 The Success Center is backed by a dedicated group of program partners.
 These partners include the Academic Senate for CCC, the Community College League of California, the RP Group, 3CSN, and the Career Ladders Project.
 The Success Center’s strategic direction is guided by an eleven-member advisory board.

-The Success Center for CCC joins a nationwide network of Student Success Centers funded by The Kresge Foundation in recent years, with locations in Arkansas, Connecticut, Michigan, New Jersey, Ohio, and Texas.
+The Success Center for CCC joins a nationwide network of Student Success Centers funded by The Kresge Foundation in recent years, with locations in 15 states.
 The network is managed by Jobs for the Future, a nonprofit organization committed to helping students and workers succeed in today’s economy.